-11. Implementation of the IPOAs
+11. Implementation of the IPOA-Seabirds and IPOA-Sharks

 South Africa launched its NPOA-seabirds in 2008.
 Thus far great progress has been made in reducing seabird mortality in its large pelagic longline fleet and in 2012 South Africa achieved a seabird mortality rate that was below 0.054 seabirds per thousand hooks.
-DAFF is currently in process of finalizing its NPOA-sharks which was circulated for public comment in 2012 and the final version is currently being formatted for publishing in 2013.
-Despite not having the NPOA - sharks completed South Africa has nonetheless implemented appropriate measures to address shark concerns as can be seen by the current permit conditions and drastic action to terminate the directed pelagic shark longline fishery in 2011.
+South Africa has also published the NPOA-Sharks in November 2013 (See attached).
+Even though the NPOA-Sharks is a newly published document, over the past years, South Africa has implemented appropriate measures to address shark by-catch concerns as can be seen in all permit conditions of fisheries sectors that interact with sharks.